Skip to main content

 If you will start your studies at the new school/Designated Learning Institution (DLI) within 150 days of finishing or stopping your studies at U of T, you can remain in Canada without changing your immigration status.
 However, if your studies will resume after more than 150 days, and you want to remain in Canada during that time, you will have to change your legal status to visitor.

-Immigration regulations state that a study permit can be considered invalid 90 days from when you stop studying.
-If you leave your studies and are not transitioning into other studies in Canada, you should plan to leave Canada within that period, or change immigration status by applying to extend your stay as a visitor (which requires a detailed explanation of why you want to stay in Canada).
+Canadian immigration regulations state that your study permit stops being valid 90 days after you stop studying.
+If you leave your studies and are not transitioning into other studies in Canada, you should plan to leave Canada within that period, or change your immigration status by applying to extend your stay as a visitor (which requires a detailed explanation of why you want to stay in Canada).

 If you see a mistake on your permit, how to solve it depends on whether or not IRCC officials were the ones that made the mistake or whether your situation has just changed.